 Jesus himself says ‘Behold, I stand at the door and knock’ (Revelation 3:20).
 What will your response be?
 ‘I’m clean enough: please do not disturb’?
 Or ‘I’m a right mess: come on in’?

-The above article was scheduled to be in today’s Stranraer and Wigtownshire Free Press, but wasn’t printed.
-It looks like the paper’s new editor may have axed the ‘Thought for the Week’ column.
+The above article was scheduled to be in today’s Stranraer and Wigtownshire Free Press, but wasn’t printed - the ‘Thought for the Week’ column hasn’t featured in the paper for a number of weeks.